Harper's Magazine: 19th century

 Harper's Magazine began as Harper's New Monthly Magazine in New York City in June 1850, by publisher Harper & Brothers.
 The company also founded the magazines Harper's Weekly and Harper's Bazaar, and grew to become HarperCollins.
 The first press run of Harper's Magazine included 7,500 copies and sold out almost immediately.
 Six months later, the magazine's circulation had grown to 50,000.

 The early issues reprinted material pirated from English authors such as Charles Dickens, William Makepeace Thackeray, and the Brontë sisters.
 The magazine soon was publishing the work of American artists and writers, and in time commentary by the likes of Winston Churchill and Woodrow Wilson.
 Portions of Herman Melville's novel Moby-Dick were first published in the October 1851 issue of Harper's under the title, "The Town-Ho's Story", named after Chapter 54 of Moby-Dick.

 20th century

+The magazine changed its name to Harper's Monthly Magazine in 1901, and simplified it again in 1912, to Harper's Magazine.

 In 1962, Harper & Brothers merged with Row, Peterson & Company, becoming Harper & Row (now HarperCollins).
 In 1965, the magazine was separately incorporated, and became a division of the Minneapolis Star and Tribune Company, owned by the Cowles Media Company.

-In the 1970s, Harper's Magazine published Seymour Hersh's reporting of the My Lai Massacre by United States forces in Vietnam.
+In the 1970s, Harper's Magazine published Seymour Hersh's reporting of the My Lai massacre by United States forces in Vietnam.
 In 1971, editor Willie Morris resigned under pressure from owner John Cowles Jr., prompting resignations from many of the magazine's star contributors and staffers, including Norman Mailer, David Halberstam, Robert Kotlowitz, Marshall Frady, and Larry L. King:

 Morris's departure jolted the literary world.
 Mailer, William Styron, Gay Talese, Bill Moyers, and Tom Wicker declared that they would boycott Harper's as long as the Cowles family owned it, and the four staff writers hired by Morris—Frady among them—resigned in solidarity with him.